amir511/Kivy-learning-guide/Kivy_Cheat_sheet.md

 ```

-*Dynamically After The window creation:*
+*Or dynamically After The window creation:*

 ```python